James-VT/James-VT/README.md

 ### Welcome!

 Not many commits to see here at present - most of my code has either been for work, or solo with no current need to push.
-Recent (and by recent I mean January 2025) work has been on getting my old projects running again, by combing through error logs on Render and bringing MongoDB back to life.
+Recent (and by recent I mean April 2025) work has been on getting my old projects running again, by combing through error logs on Render and bringing MongoDB back to life.
+I've also been focussing on my cloud work (now certified for AWS cloud as of early April) but you won't see any of that here because £££.

 <!--
 **James-VT/James-VT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.